The State of the Union Address (SOTUA) is history. I've paid attention to the coverage and not heard anyone address this one line from the speech:

 This whole energy efficiency idea came from the Energy 2030 report recently released by the Alliance Commission on National Energy Efficiency Policy.
 The idea is that "energy productivity, or the amount of economic output possible at a given level of energy supply, increases as does efficiency, thereby allowing us to do more with less energy."
 Kateri Callahan, president of the Alliance to Save Energy, which spearheaded Energy 2030, said the following in response to Obama's inclusion of their ideas: "We very much welcome that the administration embraced some of the recommendations."

 Addressing the line in question, energy writer Elisa Wood said : "It will take some serious work to achieve the goal.
-We must upgrade energy infrastructure, adopt advanced technologies, educate and motivate consumers, and institute a favorable regulatory climate, the commission said.
-These steps will cost hundreds of billions of dollars, but the potential exists to capture a trillion dollars in energy savings."

 Again, efficiency, on its own, is a laudable goal.
 The inclusion of this comment in the SOTUA aligns with Obama's ideology of pushing less energy usage.
 This is troubling because it is widely accepted that energy consumption and economic growth go hand-in-hand.
 A successful country uses more energy.
 For example, one of the reasons the US is using less gasoline is that so many people are unemployed.
 They are not driving to and from work every day.
 They are not taking long driving vacations.
 They are hunkered down.
 Heavy manufacturing requires abundant, available, and affordable energy.
 Energy is one of manufacturing's biggest expenses.
 But because of closed factories, we are actually using less electricity in the industrial sector than we did in 2000.